Acer0ni/Acer0ni.github.io/content/posts/2022/w2d1-okta/index.md

 +++
-title = "Okta Basics Curriculum for Workforce Identity" date = "2022-08-08T17:41:22-07:00" author = "Larry Flint" authorTwitter = "0xaceroni" #do not include @
+title = "Okta Basics Curriculum for Workforce Identity day one" date = "2022-08-08T17:41:22-07:00" author = "Larry Flint" authorTwitter = "0xaceroni" #do not include @